whoisjerzy/Multilingual-Script/README.md

-# Multilingual Static Website Project
+# Multilingual Website Project

-Welcome to the Multilingual Static Website Project!
-This repository showcases the implementation of a multilingual static website using HTML, CSS, and JavaScript.
+Welcome to the Multilingual Website Project!
+This repository showcases the implementation of a multilingual website using HTML, CSS, and JavaScript.
 The project focuses on providing a seamless language-switching experience for users, catering to a global audience.

 ## Project Structure